angelalonso/linux_simracing/GTR2/GTR2_Story_Mode/README.md

         Aim to hug the inside line to maximize exit speed onto the short straight.

     Graham Hill Bend (Turn 3):
-        Graham Hill Bend is a fast left-hand corner following Druids.
+        Graham Hill Bend is a medium-speed right-hand corner with a slight elevation change.
         Approach with moderate speed and maintain a smooth line through the corner.
-        Use the banking to carry speed and set up for the Cooper Straight.
+        Use the full width of the track on exit to set up for the Cooper Straight.

     Cooper Straight (Straight 1):
         The Cooper Straight is a short straight leading into Surtees.